SparkBeyond/agentune/docs/threading.md

 Each code component (loosely defined) is either synchronous or asynchronous.

-Components which have an abstract interface and one or more implementation always declare the interface ABC to be async, and add a SyncXxx subclass which adds abstract synchronous methods and overrides the asynchronous ones to call them, like this:
+Components which have an abstract interface and one or more implementation always declare the interface ABC to be async and add a SyncXxx subclass which adds abstract synchronous methods and overrides the asynchronous ones to call them, like this: